Ask your pharmacist what medicines should be in your cabinet and how to help you and your family get through the winter

 Many over-the-counter medicines (including paracetamol and ibuprofen) are available to relieve symptoms of common winter ailments such as cold, sore throat, cough, sinusitis or painful middle ear infection (earache).
 Always seek advice from your pharmacist at the first sign of a cough or cold before it gets more serious.

-It is also important to keep warm in winter – both inside and outdoors, over the winter months can help to prevent colds, flu and more serious health problems such as heart attacks, strokes, pneumonia and depression.
-You should:
+It is also important to keep warm in winter – both inside and outdoors.
+Keeping warm over the winter months can help to prevent colds, flu and more serious problems such as heart attacks, strokes, pneumonia and depression.

 Keep your bedroom window closed on winter nights – breathing cold air can be bad for your health as it increases the risk of chest infections.

-Make sure you're receiving all the help you are entitled to.
-Learn how to make your home more energy efficient and take advantage of financial schemes to keep up with energy bills.
-See Keep Warm, Keep Well for details.
+Make sure you're receiving all the help that you're entitled to.
+Learn how to make your home more energy efficient, improve your heating and keep up with your energy bills at www.gov.uk/phe/keep-warm.

-You can also check your heating and cooking appliances are safe.
+And check your heating and cooking appliances are safe.
 Contact a Gas Safe registered engineer to make sure these are operating properly.

 If you start to feel unwell, even if it's a cough or a cold, don't wait until it gets more serious.
 Seek advice from your pharmacist.

 From keeping your house warm to protecting yourself from common ailments, find out how to stay healthy this winter on NHS Choices.